The Case of the Pivot to Asia: System Effects and the Origins of Strategy

 American Grand Strategy and East Asian Security in the Twenty-First Century, David C. Kang Reviewed by NICHOLAS D. ANDERSON

 America's Asian Alliances, Paul Dibb and Robert D. Blackwill, eds.
 Reviewed by Victor D. Cha

-Disarming Strangers: Nuclear Diplomacy with North Korea, Leon D. Sigal Reviewed by Victor D. Cha
+Disarming Strangers: Nuclear Diplomacy with North Korea, Leon D. Sigal Reviewed by Victor D. Chamore by this author

 Join the Academy of Political Science and automatically receive Political Science Quarterly.

 Publishing since 1886, PSQ is the most widely read and accessible scholarly journal with distinguished contributors such as: Lisa Anderson, Robert A. Dahl, Samuel P. Huntington, Robert Jervis, Joseph S. Nye, Jr., Theda Skocpol, Woodrow Wilsonview additional issues

 The Academy of Political Science, promotes objective, scholarly analyses of political, social, and economic issues.
 Through its conferences and publications APS provides analysis and insight into both domestic and foreign policy issues.

 With neither an ideological nor a partisan bias, PSQ looks at facts and analyzes data objectively to help readers understand what is really going on in national and world affairs.